wfgray/cmm-devices/README.md

     OR
     mvn clean package spring-boot:run

-To skip dockerfile plugin use "-Ddockerfile.skip"
+To skip dockerfile plugin use **-Ddockerfile.skip**
-    mvn clean install -Dmaven.test.skip.exec=true -Ddockerfile.skip
+    `mvn clean install -Dmaven.test.skip.exec=true -Ddockerfile.skip`

 To override the environment variables defined in properties file use -D evironment variable, For example if you want to override "storage.host" variable use the following mvn command
-    mvn clean install -Dstorage.host=<hostname or ipaddress>
+    `mvn clean install -Dstorage.host=<hostname or ipaddress>`

+To build the images from maven, run the following mvn command
+    `mvn package`

+To push code to docker registry, run the following command
+    `mvn deploy`

 To build docker container for the app, run the build command from docker/app
      docker build -t demoapp .